Discover your Swedishness with 25 Sweden Challenge tasks

 - Join the Sweden Challenge to discover Sweden in a more authentic and entertaining way

-Quick guide how to join and win one of five books
+Quick guide how to join

 - Take a photo that shows you solving one of the 25 Sweden Challenge tasks (see below)